-3 And then the other thing, I did want to commend you on sort of looking at the pre-piece of did they have a 4 visit before this acute admission and wonder whether or not 5 6 there might be some value to be extracting, looking at the readmission group.
-Unfortunately, again, this psychosis 7 sort of broad thing may preclude that.
-But finding out if 8 9 we can ascertain in some fashion what, if any, are common features in the readmissions, there might be lessons for us 10 11 there.

-And that sort of speaks to the end point of the bundle as opposed to the pre-point.
-And as we've talked about so often, we'd like to know things about that pre/post, and I would hope that we go that direction a little more.

-MS. KELLEY: When you say readmission, do you mean sort of our strict definition of readmission or do you mean the people who have repeated admissions over some length of time?

-21 DR. BORMAN: I think that it would just be --22 because we know so little about this, I think it might be 1 helpful to know do they have any kind of hospital
+- 1 some of the data that would help us make a better decision - 2 going forward as we take a longer-term view about this. - And then the other thing, I did want to commend - 4 you on sort of looking at the pre-piece of did they have a - 5 visit before this acute admission and wonder whether or not - 6 there might be some value to be extracting, looking at the - 7 readmission group.
+Unfortunately, again, this psychosis - 8 sort of broad thing may preclude that.
+But finding out if - 9 we can ascertain in some fashion what, if any, are common - 10 features in the readmissions, there might be lessons for us - 11 there. - 12 And that sort of speaks to the end point of the - 13 bundle as opposed to the pre-point.
+And as we've talked - 14 about so often, we'd like to know things about that - 15 pre/post, and I would hope that we go that direction a - 16 little more. - MS. KELLEY: When you say readmission, do you mean - 18 sort of our strict definition of readmission or do you mean - 19 the people who have repeated admissions over some length of - 20 time? - 21 DR. BORMAN: I think that it would just be -- - 22 because we know so little about this, I think it might be